fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 On `lines 11-13`, we define a `say_hello` method in the `main` scope (i.e. it is defined outside of a custom class).
 In order to make `say_hello` accessible to objects instantiated from the `Robot` class, we need to add the `public` keyword above the `say_hello` method definition, as methods defined in the `main` scope are private (i.e. they are otherwise inaccessible to objects of custom classes).
 As such, we are able to call the `say_hello` method on the object instantiated from the `Robot` class, per `line 16`.
 Without the `public` keyword, our program would raise a `NoMethodError`, on account of a `private` method being called on the `Robot` object referenced by local variable `r`.

 ### Explain how Symbol#to_proc works.
-Similar to how we can convert blocks to `Proc` objects in a method definition, the `Symbol#to_proc` instance method allows us to apply a method that does not take an argument to each element of a collection.
+The `Symbol#to_proc` instance method is a helpful method that we can use to reduce the amount of code we write when dealing with blocks.

+When we __call__ a method, we can add in a parameter with a `&` prepended to it.
+This means that when calling the method, Ruby expects the object passed to that parameter to be a `Proc` object, at which point Ruby will convert this `Proc` object to a block and execute that block.
 ```ruby
 [1, 2, 3].map(&:to_s)
 # => ["1", "2", "3"]